-Many side-by-side owners started off researching machines like Rangers and Defenders, only to find that the biggest common problem is the belts or clutch, which leads many right into the arms of their local Honda Pioneer dealer.
-The lack of a drive belt is the reason why many riders choose the Honda Pioneer.
-Look at Jeeps, Land Rovers, and Land Cruisers.
-None of them use driver belts.
-And sure, a properly engineered drive belt might not slip or break when you’re in the middle of nowhere, but who wants a rubber band or some 1960s snowmobile technology powering their side-by-side.
-We’ll guess not many.
-You might like the smell of burnt rubber at drag races or burnout competitions, but you probably wouldn’t like it if the smell was coming from your belt-burner propulsion system.
-Belt drives are just too unreliable, which is why Honda Pioneers are shaft-driven.
+Many side-by-side owners started off researching machines like Rangers and Defenders, only to find that the biggest common problem with such CVT-driven vehicles are the belts and clutches, which lead many would-be Polaris and Can-Am owners right into the arms of their local Honda UTV dealer.
+The lack of a Honda Pioneer drive belt is the reason why many riders choose their Pioneer 1000 or 500.
+Just look at Jeeps, Land Rovers, or Land Cruisers, and you’ll find that one of them uses a drive belt.
+And sure, a properly engineered drive belt might not slip, break, or fry when you’re in the middle of nowhere, but who wants a rubber band or some 1960s snowmobile technology powering their side-by-side?
+We’ll wager a guess that the answer is not that many.
+You might like the smell of burnt rubber at drag races or burnout competitions, but you probably wouldn’t like it if that very same smell was coming from your belt-burner propulsion system.
+Belt drives are just too unreliable, which is why Honda Pioneers are shaft-driven!

 If you spend a few hours studying the net, you will find that most Honda Pioneer owners discuss upgrades such as lifts, tires, and windscreens.
 Very rarely will you come across a post about mechanical upgrades.
 Contrast this with Polaris Ranger, Can-Am, and Kobata side-by-sides, and it seems like every other post is about belt upgrades, clutch rebuilds, or aftermarket drive belts.
 Sure vehicles like the RZR or Maverick are go-fast machines that will outrun a Pioneer any day of the week, but try riding a Can-Am through a puddle with water up to your seat and see how long it pulls without the belt slipping.